-- Have your prospective mentors and mentees fill in programme application forms which clearly establishes the intentions of each party as to why they want to be involved in the mentoring programme, what they have to offer and/or how they see mentoring supporting their development and achievement of goals
+- Have your prospective mentors and mentees fill in a programme application form (often called EOI) which clearly establishes the intentions of each party as to why they want to be involved in the mentoring programme, what they have to offer and/or how they see mentoring supporting their development and achievement of goals

-- Matching tools that help the mentor and the mentee to discover each other’s communication styles and ways of working and behaving (I am in the midst of designing a mentoring communication inventory – watch out for this on my website in the coming weeks)
+- Use matching tools that help the mentor and the mentee to discover each other’s communication styles and ways of working and behaving (I have since developed my Mentoring 360 Communication Inventory Tool to help people with this discovery)

 - Encourage the mentor and mentee to complete regular partnership reviews

 - Integrate a self-review process – by the mentor and the mentee – as an evaluation strategy within your mentoring programme.